defencedigital/moduk-service-manual/src/your-community/product.md

 In this community, you will meet:

 - product managers
-- product owners
+- service owners
-- business analysts
+- agile business analysts
 - people interested in product management

 ## Community calls